 Team Pumas competed in the Logistics League of the RoboCup 2023, and integrated parts of the development made for the @Home League into the tasks asked for in the @Work setting.
 That participation helped to set a base frame from which to continue to build the infrastructure for the development of the Team.
 A strong part of the implementation is the navigation algorithm, developed by colleagues of the Bio-Robotics laboratory.
 It has been tested on several occasions, in different categories and environments, proving to be a robust navigation system.
-The planning of the tasks is being made through Finite State Machines, given that the Team currently has only one robot.
-Team Pumas expects to integrate several modifications both in the mechanical infrastructure and the programmatic development in order to participate in 2024 RoboCup edition.
+Team Pumas expects to integrate several modifications to both the mechanical infrastructure and software development of two Robotino-based robots in order to participate in the 2025 RoboCup.
 It is integrated by electrical-electronic, mechatronic, and computer engineers and students, as well as computer scientists, they are working to obtain their bachelor's, master or Ph.D. degrees.
 Some of them have experience working on Justina or Takeshi as well as other categories of the RoboCup, and some others are completely new to the competition but have experience in robotic-related topics.
 The team is under the guidance of Dr. Jesus Savage and Dr. Marco Negrete who are in charge of the Bio-Robotics laboratory.
 Both of them are familiar with the RoboCup and other international competitions and are experienced engineers and researchers.

-Fig. 1: RoboCup 2023
+Fig. 1: RoboCup 2024